Tell us your name and a little about yourself.

 I think the biggest thing that makes us stand out is the intersectional thinking that is a result of having such a diverse team across our companies combined with how we leverage our relationships to help our mission of making positive change happen for our clients.
 I’m not formally trained in marketing and many of our team members come from non-agency backgrounds.
 This combined with a traditional agency approach to the other parts of our team really brings a unique approach to what we do.
 We like to create win-win marketing situations where there is a ton of value extracting from a relationship or tactic that is unique to us for our clients.

 An example of this was when we were able to create an alignment where DropCar started offering FIJI home delivery for sale through their app and in people’s cars when they were getting them back.
-FIJI was looking to promote and support their home delivery service of water in New York City and DropCar had customers throughout New York City who were paying a monthly fee to park their cars with them.
-The synergy we created by leveraging both brands to help one another resulted in a huge uplift for FIJI, as well as a talked about value-add experience for DropCar Customers.
+FIJI was looking to promote and support their home delivery service of water in New York City and DropCar had customers throughout New York City who was paying a monthly fee to park their cars with them.
+The synergy we created by leveraging both brands to help one another resulted in a huge uplift for FIJI, as well as a, talked about value-add experience for DropCar Customers.

 What were the biggest challenges you have faced and how did you overcome them?